sepisoad/sqt/readme.md

 ## lmp command
 - ✅ `info`: use this to get some details about a .LMP file
-- ✅ `decode`: use this to decode a .LMP file into a .png image
+- ✅ `decode`: use this to decode a .LMP file into a .qoi image
-- ✅ `encode`: use this to encode a .png image into a .LMP file
+- ✅ `encode`: use this to encode a .qoi image into a .LMP file

-* this command automatically encodes a non-indexed PNG file into a lump file, converting its colors to the standard Quake palette using an approximation technique.
-No additional steps are required from the user, bellow is an example of the indexd version of the SQT png logo:
+* ~this command automatically encodes a non-indexed PNG file into a lump file, converting its colors to the standard Quake palette using an approximation technique.
+No additional steps are required from the user, bellow is an example of the indexd version of the SQT qoi logo:~ this might not be true since dropping png in favour of qoi format
 ![logo](docs/sqt_idx.png)

 ## wad command